zijiehe-google-com/pwa-devtools/cdp-integration.md

 npm i puppeteer --save
 ```

-Demo uses Chrome dev channel (or google-chrome-unstable in some contexts) on linux; see https://www.google.com/chrome/dev/?platform=linux&extra=devchannel for the instruction of installation.
+Demo uses Chrome dev channel (or google-chrome-unstable in some contexts) on linux.
 Eventually the required changes will be released to the Chrome production (M128 or upper), and regular Chrome stable channel (or google-chrome in some contexts) can be used.

 #### Important Caveat - uninstall when you are done!